Tennisatw/blog/source/_posts/2024/01-08_bayesian.md

 On one hand, I believe in the significance of press freedom.
 Press freedom is part of freedom of speech, which empowers ordinary people to oversee the government and maintain justice.
 For instance, the case of the mother of eight children would have been ignored without the continuous exposure by media and news.

 Moreover, even if Western countries like the United States and the United Kingdom haven't fully respected press freedom, it doesn't prove that press freedom is meaningless.
-Imperfection doesn't equal nonexistence.
+Imperfection will never equal to nonexistence.

 <br>